 What is the content of “Slice Info” when provided using Broadcast and dedicated signaling?

-For Option 5, the content of “Slice Info” shall at least include the slice availability per frequency or the supported slice list per frequency.
+For Option 5, the content of “Slice Info” shall at least include the supported slice list for frequencies.

+In a tabular form the Slice Info looks like: